MLB The Show 23 game introduces Negro League storylines - NewsBreak

 “I think it means a lot for our youth of the city, for the city as a whole,” museum patron Sharon Alexander said.
 “So they know our history, our heritage of the Negro Leagues Museum.”

-The new feature will be the result of a partnership with the Negro Leagues Baseball Museum in Kansas City.Chiefs GM Brett Veach credits Mahomes for long-term Super Bowl window
+The new feature will be the result of a partnership with the Negro Leagues Baseball Museum in Kansas City.READ NEXT: The latest local headlines from WKRG News 5

 Sony and the Show made the announcement in a Twitter video Monday morning starring Negro Leagues Baseball Museum President Bob Kendrick, highlighting the stories of stars who helped break the color barrier in the 1940s.